rgyoung6/DBTC/README.md

 ***

 ## Reduce Taxa
-reduce_taxa() - Using results from taxon_assign() and/or combine_assign_output() this function combines all reads with the same taxonomic assignment into a single result.
+reduce_taxa() - Using results from [taxon_assign()](#taxon-assignment) and/or [Combine Assignment Output](#combine-assignment-output) this function combines all reads with the same taxonomic assignment into a single result for each of the files submitted.

 ### Input
-This function requires a file in a directory where all 'taxaAssign' and/or 'taxaAssignCombine' files in that directory will be combined.
+This function requires a file in a directory where all '_taxaAssign_YYYY_MM_DD_HHMM.tsv' and/or 'YYYY_MM_DD_HHMM_taxaAssignCombined.tsv' files in that directory will be combined.
 All records with the same taxonomic result will be combined.
-The BLAST values in parentheses ("Num_Rec", "Coverage", "Identity", "Max_eVal") are combine by the mean number of records, the minimum coverage and identity, and the maximum eValue.
+The BLAST values in parentheses ("Num_Rec", "Coverage", "Identity", "Max_eVal") are combine by the mean number of records, the mean of the minimum coverage and identity values, and the mean of the maximum eValues.

 ### Arguments
-- <strong>fileLoc -</strong>  The location of a file in a directory where all of the 'taxaAssign' and/or 'taxaAssignCombine' files are located.
+- <strong>fileLoc -</strong>  The location of a file in a directory where all of the '_taxaAssign_YYYY_MM_DD_HHMM.tsv' and/or 'YYYY_MM_DD_HHMM_taxaAssignCombined.tsv' files are located.
-- <strong>numCores -</strong>  The number of cores used to run the function (default = 1, Windows systems can only use a single core).
+- <strong>numCores -</strong> The number of cores used to run the function (Default 1, Windows systems can only use a single core).

 ### Output
-This function produces a '_CombineTaxaReduced.tsv' file for every 'taxaAssign' or 'taxaAssignCombine' present in the target directory.
+This function produces a '_taxaReduced_YYYY_MM_DD_HHMM.tsv' file for every '_taxaAssign_YYYY_MM_DD_HHMM.tsv' or 'YYYY_MM_DD_HHMM_taxaAssignCombined.tsv' present in the target directory.

 ### Interpretation
-Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.tsv file than the taxaAssign files as columns are collapsed.
-In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see taxon_assign() interpretation above).
+Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.tsv file than the '_taxaAssign_YYYY_MM_DD_HHMM.tsv' or 'YYYY_MM_DD_HHMM_taxaAssignCombined.tsv' files as columns are collapsed.
+In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see [taxon_assign()](#taxon-assignment) interpretation).

 The columns include, superkingdom, phylum, class, order, family, genus, species, Top_BLAST, Final_Common_Names, Final_Rank, Final_Taxa, Result_Code, RepSequence, Number_ASV, Average_ASV_Length, Number_Occurrences, Average_ASV_Per_Sample, Median_ASV_Per_Sample, Results.

-Add in a note about the representative sequence for the taxa and how I got it.
+NOTE: The representative sequence (RepSequence) is the longest sequence for each of the collapsed taxa assigned.

 ### Dependencies
 - pbapply()